Singapore Night Safari is the World’s first nocturnal wildlife park.

 SAExpress coaches run between the Bird Park and Night Safari.

-The bus leaves from Jurong Bird Park’s coach park at 4.45 pm and reaches Singapore Night Safari at 5.15 pm.
+The bus leaves Jurong Bird Park’s coach park at 4.45 pm and reaches Singapore Night Safari at 5.15 pm.

-Just enough time for you to something to eat, stand in the queue and get in for Singapore Zoo’s Night Safari at 7.15 pm.
+This gives you ample time to grab something to eat, stand in the queue, and get in for Singapore Zoo’s Night Safari at 7.15 pm.

 Singapore Night Safari timings

 The ticket counters open early at 5.30 pm and close by 11 pm.

 Best time to visit Night Safari Singapore

 The best time to visit Singapore Night Safari is 7.15 pm, which is the first time slot.

 That’s when the gates open, and you can be one of the first to get in.

-This is the best time slot because it helps you time your attendance at the shows, pick the Tram ride, and also plan your dinner to perfection.
+This is the best slot because it helps you time your attendance at the shows, pick the Tram ride, and plan your dinner to perfection.